Walking at Night by Myself

 Through this sensorial confusion, we consider cultural political questions that ask: how do we perceive visible minority women?
 When and how do they emerge in our current political climate?
 Walking at Night by Myself invites the audience to contemplate these questions in a subtle, poetic, and imagistic way, eliciting their considerations of these contentious social inquiries with greater openness of thought and empathy.

 Walking at Night by Myself’s short version premiered at Music on Main’s event Emerge on Main on April 24th, 2018 at the Fox Cabaret in Vancouver.
-It will was showcased at PushOFF 2019, and Music on Main’s Modulus festival.
+It was showcased at PushOFF 2019, and Music on Main’s Modulus festival, and toured to Sound Forms Festival in Hong Kong.

-The final full length version premiered in Vancouver on Oct 29, 2021 as a part of Indiefest.
+The final full length version premiered in Vancouver on Oct 29, 2021 as a part of Indiefest, and toured to the Open Ears Festival of Music and Sound in Kitchener-Waterloo.